 - TG4.3 - Structural design with flowable concrete

-- TG4.4 - Aesthetics of concrete surfaces
+- TG4.4 - Restoration of heritage in exposed concrete

 TG4.1 - Fibre-reinforced concrete

 Model Code 2020 has completed the draft related to the homogenization of FRC to RC and PC design rules,starting from the principles introduced for the first time in Model Code 2010.

 Even if the proposed equations are now better harmonized with those controlling the behaviour of the common concrete structures, many aspects, remained out of the code.

 These aspects have been already investigated mainly in relation to steel fibres, but we need to extend them to any type of fibres and to hybrid concretes.
 Moreover, the market has been strongly oriented to sustainability and to the introduction of new matrixes to reduce CO2 emissions and therefore we have to understand which effectiveness can be guaranteed with the adoption of these eco-mixes.

 After the publication of the Bulletin 105, we need a special bulletin able to propose other examples of real applications, aimed at checking the effectiveness of the equations introduced and the advantages correlated to sustainability.
 These examples should be also analysed in other Commissions like the number 1, 3 and 7.
 When a good proposal concerning the indicated aspects will be achieved, the suggestion is to introduce it, updating the actual draft of Model Code, without waiting for the next edition.
 To this aim a special role should be played by databases: the database already started by Albert De La Fuente has to be developed, because it could help the evolution of future proposals, making them much more reliable.
 It has to be enlarged to UHPC where a special need of data is required.